Virginia DEQ

 Public Comment Period: Sept.
 18 - Nov.
 7, 2025

-DEQ determined that the regulatory criteria to hold a public hearing was met after the draft permit comment period, and a public hearing has been scheduled for October 23, 2025 at 6:30 p.m. at the Board of Supervisors Meeting Room located at 11282 Government Center Drive, Orange, Virginia 22960.
-An informational briefing will be held before the public hearing at the Board of Supervisors Meeting Room in Orange on October 23, 2025 at 6:00 pm.
-Public notice of this public hearing is being published in the Orange County Review on September 18, 2025.
-This notice will establish a 45-day public comment period in which the public is invited to submit written comments the proposed permit reissuance to the DEQ - Blue Ridge Regional Office or to the DEQ Contact below by November 7, 2025.
+DEQ determined that the regulatory criteria to hold a public hearing was met after the draft permit comment period, and a public hearing was held on October 23, 2025 at 6:30 p.m. at the Board of Supervisors Meeting Room located at 11282 Government Center Drive, Orange, Virginia 22960.
+An informational briefing was held before the public hearing at the Board of Supervisors Meeting Room in Orange on October 23, 2025 at 6:00 pm.
+Public notice of this public hearing was published in the Orange County Review on September 18, 2025.
+This notice established a 45-day public comment period in which the public was invited to submit written comments the proposed permit reissuance to the DEQ - Blue Ridge Regional Office or to the DEQ Contact below by November 7, 2025.

 Public notice of this proposed permit action was published in the Orange County Review on July 3, 2025.
 This notice established a 30-day public comment period in which the public was invited to submit written comments and/or request a public hearing on the proposed permit reissuance to the DEQ - Blue Ridge Regional Office or to the DEQ Contact below by Aug.
 4, 2025.